Tibetan macaque: Behaviour

 The Tibetan macaque lives in mixed sex groups.
 In their complex social system, females remain for life in their natal group, but males disperse shortly after their adolescence (at about 8 years old).
 Macaque societies are hierarchical, with higher-ranking males getting better access to the resources, namely food and sexually-receptive females.
 Alpha males dominate the group, being those that are typically large, strong and newly mature.
 As they age, males tend to gradually lose their social standing and are frequently subject to challenges for dominance from other males.
 Such conflicts are frequently quite violent and males may kill each other in battle.
-Studies of Tibetan macaques at Mount Emei and Huangshan Mountains, China, found the average tenure for an alpha male only lasted about one year.
+Studies of Tibetan macaques at Mount Emei and Huangshan Mountains, found the average tenure for an alpha male only lasted about one year.
 When troop size becomes quite large (in the 40 to 50 range) and competition grows over increasingly stretched resources, some individuals (males, females and juveniles) split from the main group to form a new, smaller group, known as 'fissioning', and move on to a different home range.
 Usually, it is the lowest-ranking individuals that will split from the main group.

 Females first breed at around five years of age.
 The gestation period is six months with a single offspring being produced at each pregnancy.
 Most infants being born in January and February.
 Young macaques are nursed for a year and may continue to do so longer if the female does not give birth again the following year.
 Males of the group may also be involved in alloparental care.

 This diurnal species spends most of its time on the ground, where it forages for leaves, fruit, grass and, to a lesser extent, flowers, seeds, roots and insects.
 When available, bamboo shoots, fruits and leaves are particularly favoured.